acepsaepudin/belajar-silex/README.md

 belajar-silex
 =============
-thanks to kodetalk.com for great tutorial
+thanks to kodetalk.com, for good tutorial :)